Cooper315315/music_copyright/README.md

    The steps to take are follows:

-   1. Select a process ("REtrieve Audio File") to run, so type "4" and hit enter.
+   1. Select a process ("Retrieve Audio File") to run, so type "4" and hit enter.
    2. Enter audio file ID.
    3. Enter the administrator password.